A two-species competition model with mixed dispersal and free boundaries in time-periodic environment: Introduction

-The aim of this paper is to study the well-posedness and long-time behaviors of solutions to problem $(1.1)$.
-We first investigate the existence and uniqueness of solutions to (1.1) with more general growth functions.
-To achieve it, we shall establish the maximum principle for linear parabolic equations with mixed dispersal, and prove that the nonlinear parabolic equations with mixed dispersal (see (2.5)) admit a unique positive solution under the assumption that $g^{\prime}(t),h^{\prime}(t)$ and $u(t,x)$ are only continuous functions by approximation method, which plays an important role in the process of using the fixed point theorem.
+The aim of this paper is to study the well-posedness and long-time behavior of solution to problem $(\ref{1.1})$.
+We first investigate the existence and uniqueness of solutions to $(\ref{1.1})$ with more general growth functions.
+To achieve it, we shall establish the maximum principle for linear parabolic equations with mixed dispersal, and prove that the nonlinear parabolic equations with mixed dispersal (see $(\ref{2.5})$) admit a unique positive solution under the assumption that $g^{\prime}(t),h^{\prime}(t)$ and $u(t,x)$ are only continuous functions by approximation method, which plays an important role in the process of using the fixed point theorem (see Lemma $\ref{l2.5}$).
 Then we establish a spreading-vanishing dichotomy and criteria for spreading and vanishing.
 To discuss the spreading and vanishing, we need to consider the existence and properties of principle eigenvalue of time-periodic parabolic-type eigenvalue problems with random/mixed dispersal.
 Since the intrinsic growth rates $a(t)$ and $c(t)$ are independent of spatial variable, we can transform the parabolic-type eigenvalue problems into elliptic-type eigenvalue problems.
-This transformation is also used in discussing the asymptotic behavior of solution (see Theorem 4.1).
-Finally, it is worth mentioning that, due to the effect of mixed dispersal, in Theorem 4.4 we only prove the vanishing result for two cases, but whether the other situations still hold true is unknown, we leave it for future research.
+This transformation is also used in discussing the asymptotic behavior of solution (see Theorem $\ref{t4.4}$).
+Moreover, by the comparison principle established in Lemma $\ref{l3-3}$, we discuss the asymptotic stability and uniqueness of $T$-periodic solutions to the nonlocal and mixed dispersal equations in $\mathbb{R}$ (Lemma $\ref{l4.6}$), which are used to determine the long-time asymptotic behavior of solution when spreading occurs under the weak competition condition (Theorem $\ref{t4.7}$).

 The rest of the paper is organized as follows.
-In Section 2, we establish the global existence and uniqueness of solutions to problem $(1.1)$ with more general growth functions.
+In Section 2, we establish the global existence and uniqueness of solutions to problem $(\ref{1.1})$ with more general growth functions.
 The comparison principle in the moving domain and the discussions on eigenvalue problems are given in Section 3.
 In Section 4, we investigate spreading and vanishing of species.